International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

   * external - only in encrypted version without access to plain data => Database is part of core connector services, data app should not store data persistently but uses this Database

-Possible reasonable use cases for Usage Control in the context of apps:
-* NDA with PDFs/files in data base
-  * Usage Control Policy: Delete Files after certain amount of time/date
-  * Enforcement depends on compliance of the person viewing the files: we can technically only enforce deletion from data in the database, not that a user copies/notes down data from the viewed files (the latter needs to be covered by legal means)
-* Use apps which do not display/provide the input data directly but only provide computation results
-  * Examples:
-    * Video stream from parking lot with Data App that derives how many places are free
-    * Status information from machines which are monitored and processed in data app → only predictive maintenance instructions or warnings leave the app
-  * Enforcement is done by ensuring that the app does not provide the input data (Certification of Apps) and making sure that input data is only stored in the connector and only processed by the respective (certified) app
+3 types of apps: adapter, data, control apps

-### App Store
+### Distribution of Apps via the App Store
 * App = Container image (executable on Linux kernel, independent (brings all dependencies)) -> from developer
 * Metadata (Description) in App manifest including measurements and signatures used for integrity protection -> from developer, possibly from evaluator
 * App License - similar to usage control policies for other types of data -> from developer
   * Pay once and use on own connectors -> no policy to be attached to app
   * Usage on a specific connector instance
-  * Usage for a certain amount of time (e.g. usage on own conectors for a year)
+  * Usage for a certain amount of time (e.g. usage on own connectors for a year)
-  * Processing of amount x of data (Anzahl Datenpakete, Menge der Daten in Größe)
+  * Processing of amount x of data (number of packets, size of transferred data)
   * Free version of apps

 App Store offers the following interfaces: